Accurately Tracking Call Center KPIs to Increase Performance

-One of the most effective ways to determine how your contact center’s performance stacks up against other providers in your industry is to benchmark.
-Many enterprises are satisfied when their contact center meets goals that are set internally, and that works to a point.
-But, the picture can get less than rosy when goals achieved in a vacuum are compared to companies who benchmark against contact center industry standards.
+One of the most effective ways to determine how your call center’s performance stacks up against other providers in your industry is to track call center KPIs.
+Many enterprises are satisfied when their call center meets goals that are set internally, and that works to a point.
+But, the picture can get less than rosy when goals achieved in a vacuum are compared to companies who benchmark against call center industry standards.

-Benchmarking can power up your business intelligence in several ways.
-Here, according to Benchmark Portal, are seven positive impacts that benchmarking can have on your center (in no particular order):
+Benchmarking against call center KPIs can power up your business intelligence in several ways.
+According to Benchmark Portal there are seven positive impacts that benchmarking can have on your center (in no particular order):

 1. Greater data driven visibility into operations

 4. Linking performance gaps to processes needing improvement

 7. Increasing company value with measurable, returns on investments

 Now that we can see the benefits of benchmarking, let’s consider one of the hottest metrics that nearly all companies are laser-focused on: customer experience (CX).
 “The metrics your center embraces have an impact on the customer experience that simply can’t be ignored,” says the International Customer Management Institute (ICMI).
 “Of course, not every metric can be completely customer-centric – there are operations costs and business needs that must also be considered – focusing strictly on straight productivity metrics and managing a contact center primarily as a cost center simply is no longer feasible.”